React types in TypeScript

 const element: JSX.Element

-Oops, why JSX.Element here?
 JSX.Element is just an alias for ReactElement.
-Because JSX itself is born from React but it is independent from React, projects other than JSX could have different types even though they share the same syntax.
+Because JSX itself is born from React but it is independent from React, projects other than React could have different types though they share the same JSX syntax.

 declare global {